-Exhibit 1A shows the number of reported EVALI cases per 1 million population in each state.
-We sorted states by the EVALI rate and found that recreational marijuana states have significantly fewer EVALI cases/million than other states.
-The average recreational marijuana state had 1.7 EVALI cases/million.
-In contrast, the EVALI case rate was 8.8 cases/million in medical marijuana states and 8.1 cases/million in prohibition states.
-This means that recreational marijuana states have 7.1 (p < .001) fewer cases/million than medical marijuana states, and 6.4 (p = .004) fewer cases/million than prohibition states.
-The difference in the EVALI case rate between medical and prohibition states is not statistically significant.
-Exhibit 1B shows that the prevalence of e-cigarette use does not significantly differ between recreational, medical, and prohibition states.
+The top panel of Figure 1A shows the number of reported EVALI cases/million in each state.
+Recreational marijuana states have among the lowest EVALI rates of all states.
+To test for differences in average EVALI case rates across states with different marijuana policies, we regressed EVALI case rates on indicators for recreational and medical marijuana laws.
+The results are in the bottom panel of Figure 1A.
+The average recreational marijuana state had 1.7 EVALI cases/million (95% CI: 0.3 to 3.1).
+In contrast, the EVALI case rate was 8.8 cases/million (95% CI: 5.1 to 12.5) in medical marijuana states and 8.1 cases/million (95% CI: 4.1 to 12.0) in prohibition states.
+A test of the difference in mean case rates implies that recreational marijuana states have 7.1 (p < .001; 95% CI: -10.9 to -3.2) fewer cases/million than medical marijuana states, and 6.4 (p = .004; 95% CI: -10.4 to -2.3) fewer cases/million than prohibition states.
+The difference in the EVALI case rate between medical and prohibition states is not statistically significant (coef = 0.7, p = .783; 95% CI: -4.5 to 5.9).

+The top panel of Figure 1B shows the prevalence of e-cigarette use in each state.
+To test for systematic differences in e-cigarette use, we regressed e-cigarette prevalence on marijuana law indicators.
+The bottom panel of Figure 1B shows that the average e-cigarette use rate is quantitatively similar across the three groups of states and none of the differences are statistically significant at conventional levels.

-In addition, exhibit 2 indicates that there is no association between EVALI cases rate and the prevalence of e-cigarette in each state.
-We also used multivariate regression to estimate the association between the EVALI case rate and marijuana laws after adjusting for the prevalence of e-cigarette use.
+Figure 2 shows a scatter plot of EVALI case rates against e-cigarette use rates.
+The graph suggests no association between EVALI cases rate and the prevalence of e-cigarette in each state, but it does show that EVALI rates are lower in recreational marijuana states.
+We also used multivariable regression to estimate the association between the EVALI case rate and marijuana laws after adjusting for the prevalence of e-cigarette use.
 The results confirm our earlier findings.
-Average EVALI case rates are 7.5 cases/million lower in recreational marijuana states (p < .001).
-There is no significant relationship between EVALI and medical marijuana (coef = 0.3, p = .92) or e-cigarette use (coef = -1.3, p = .20).
+The regressions imply that average EVALI case rates are 7.2 cases/million lower in recreational marijuana states (p = .003; 95% CI: -11.8 to -2.6) than in prohibition states.
+There is no significant difference between EVALI case rates in prohibition and medical marijuana states (coef = 0.3; p = .93; 95% CI: -5.3 to 5.8).
+There is no significant relationship between the prevalence of e-cigarette use and EVALI case rates (coef = -1.3; p = .20; 95% CI: -3.3 to 0.7).

 Discussion